55% of students in clubs and organizations experience hazing.

 • Group Harm — groups that add new members normally do so out of a desire to strengthen the group, grow membership and improve the overall experience of group members.
 Hazing may provide an increased perception of the value of membership because of the “cost” of joining, but it negatively impacts new members’ ability to contribute positively and undermines overall group cohesion.

-UC Davis Campus Policy on Hazing
+UC Policies on Hazing

 UC Davis Policy on Student Conduct and Discipline 102.12